wordofwarning/wordofwarning.org/hab/haphazard/index.md

 Playful, quirky, engaging, and sometimes plain daft: this is Live Art for kids and their adults, adults and *their* adults — anyone looking for a different day out!

-**Haphazard 2026** will be our ninth free Live Art takeover of <a href="https://www.z-arts.org/events/haphazard-2026" target="_blank">Z-arts</a>, presenting *up to a dozen* works on **Saturday 11 July from 1pm to 4pm** — you can turn up at any time, come and go as you please… and expect the unexpected!
+**Haphazard 2026** will be our ninth free Live Art takeover of <a href="https://www.z-arts.org/events/haphazard-2026" target="_blank">Z-arts</a>, presenting *about ten* works on **Saturday 11 July from 1pm to 4pm** — you can turn up at any time, come and go as you please… and expect the unexpected!

 Get a feel for it with some [images from last year's event](/galleries/2025-haphazard), also watch our <a href="https://youtu.be/sgw9SjPdCw0" target="_blank">short video</a> to see some of what's gone before.